alexlobera/leanjs_OLD_NX/src/pages/blog/react-is-all-about-composition-react-hooks-render-props-hocs.md

 ![React component tree top perspective one children](https://firebasestorage.googleapis.com/v0/b/reactjsacademy-react.appspot.com/o/blog%20post%20images%2Fcomposition%2Fconcentric-hoc-fun.png?alt=media)

-To me, in this case, the first image (concentric circles) illustrates better the case.
+To me, in this case, the second image (concentric circles) illustrates better the case.

 Common sense tip.
 Looking from different perspectives when trying to understand something is very useful.
 Using the same lens is likely to show the same views.